 “Certified B Corporations are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
 B Corps are accelerating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.”

 Certifying (and re-certifying) as a B Corporation is no easy task!
 The B Impact Assessment companies must pass is multi-level and labor and resource intensive.
 If you encounter the “B” out in the world as you are shopping, feel at ease you are making a better buying decision.

-While no additional certification process is done (to measure their environmental impact) you can feel better a portion of sales is going to those fighting to protect our planet.
+While no additional certification process is done (to measure their environmental impact), you can feel better that a portion of sales is going to those fighting to protect our planet.
 Learn more about the movement on our podcast episode with founder, Kate Williams!)

-Certified Climate Neutral — A relatively new certification, all brands listed here have committed to measuring their carbon footprint, reduce everything they can, and offset the rest.
+Certified Climate Neutral — A relatively new certification, all brands listed here have committed to measure their carbon footprint, reduce everything they can, and offset the rest.
 Climate Neutral founder, Austin Whitman, and his team are working to lower our carbon footprint, one company at a time.